openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/01-exploring-the-cli-and-web-console.md

 ``oc login``{{execute}}

 In this interactive learning environment, whenever you see a command like that above which displays a carriage return icon to the right of the command, you can click on the command and it will be run for you in the _Terminal_ window automatically.
+You can at any time also enter any command yourself direct into the terminal window.

 Once you run the `oc login` command, you will be prompted for the username and password combination for your user account: